Electronic Health Records May Help Customize Medical Treatments

 Another piece missing from the Kaiser records is genetic information about patients.

 Here, the Geisinger Health System in Pennsylvania is making strides.
 It has sunk a lot of money and effort into adding gene scans to electronic medical records.
-They already have scans for 50,000 patients in their system.
+It already has scans for 50,000 patients in its system.

 Dr. David Ledbetter, the chief scientific officer, says that number is growing fast, toward a goal of more than 125,000 patients — and beyond.